vladysor/SensEdu/docs/library/others.md

 ## Recording Audio

-This example demonstrates how audio is recorded using one microphone on Sensedu board.
+This example demonstrates how audio is recorded using one microphone on SensEdu board.
 The file is recorded using a MATLAB script and data is saved as .wav file.

 ### Arduino script
 {: .no_toc}